applicaster/developer.applicaster.com/book/login/iOS.md

 # Login Plugin - iOS

 The iOS Login plugin for Zapp is based on implementing the `ZPLoginProviderProtocol`.
-The protocol goes through all of the functions for initializing, checking complience and presenting a login.
+This protocol goes through all of the functions for initializing, checking complience and presenting a login screen.

 In order to see a basic implementation of a login plugin, we suggest reviewing the [Login Plugin Demo Project](https://github.com/applicaster/zapp-plugins-examples/tree/master/LoginPlugin/iOS) as it's a good starting point for implementing a login plugin.

-This guide will go through the basic terms and functions that need to be implemented in order to create a login plugin and extend on some additional protocols that provide additional functionality such as users, startup processing and login and screen hooks.
+This guide will go through the basic terms and functions that need to be implemented in order to create a login plugin and extend on some additional protocols that provide additional functionality such as users, startup processing, and login and screen hooks.

 ## The Login Provider protocol
 The main protocol used for login plugins is `ZPLoginProviderProtocol`.
-All login plugins must implement this protocol as it's part of how the Zapp apps are expecting when initializing a login plugin.
+All login plugins must implement this protocol as it's part of what Zapp apps are expecting when initializing a login plugin.

 ### Initialization and general properties
 The `ZPLoginProviderProtocol` protocol inherits from the `ZPAdapterProtocol` in order to initialize the plugin and save the configuration object.